microsoft/pxt-adafruit/docs/learnsystem.md

     },
     {
         "name": "Hot Potato",
-        "description": "A new wat to play the fun and popular Hot Potato game.", "url": "/learnsystem/hot-potato",
+        "description": "A new way to play the fun and popular Hot Potato game.", "url": "/learnsystem/hot-potato",
         "imageUrl": "/static/cp/learn/potato.jpg"
     },